Extremal entanglement witnesses: Secondary constraints at zeros of witnesses

-These constraints on $\Omega$, represented here as a biquadratic form $f_{\Omega}$, are the primary constraints defining the set $\Sud$, apart from the trivial linear constraint $\Tr\Omega=1$.
+These constraints on $\Omega$, represented here as a biquadratic form $f_{\Omega}$, are the primary constraints defining the set $\mathcal{S}_1^{\circ}$, apart from the trivial linear constraint $\textrm{Tr}\,\Omega=1$.

-If $\Omega$ is situated on the boundary of $\Sud$ it means that at least one of these primary inequalities is an equality.
+If $\Omega$ is situated on the boundary of $\mathcal{S}_1^{\circ}$ it means that at least one of these primary inequalities is an equality.
 We will call the pair $(\phi_0,\chi_0)$ a zero of $\Omega$ if $f_{\Omega}(\phi_0,\chi_0)=0$.
 We count $(a\phi_0,b\chi_0)$ with $a,b\in\mathbb{C}$ as the same zero.
 The primary constraints~(\ref{eq:priminv}) with $(\phi,\chi)$ close to the zero $(\phi_0,\chi_0)$ lead to rather stringent constraints on $\Omega$, which we introduce as secondary constraints to be imposed at the zero.
 These secondary constraints are both equalities and inequalities, and they are linear in $\Omega$, like the primary constraints from which they are derived.

-Though purely deductive, the exposition in this section is new, to our knowledge, although the basic secondary equality constraints have earlier been developed (Lemma~A1 of \cite{Lew}).
-See Appendix~\ref{sec:explicit}.
+They are summarized in explicit form in Appendix~\ref{sec:explicit}.
 In the next section we apply all the secondary constraints to the problem of constructing and classifying extremal witnesses.

+The analysis of secondary constraints presented in this section is essentially the same as carried out by Lewenstein \textit{et al.} in their study of optimal witnesses~\cite{Lew}.